rmbolger/Posh-ACME/docs/Plugins/GCloud.md

 ### Create a Custom Role

 It's always a good idea to limit a service account's access to only what is needed to perform its function.
 So rather than giving it the default `DNS Administrator` role, we'll create a custom one that is less dangerous.
-Start by going to the [IAM Roles](https://console.cloud.google.com/iam-admin/roles) page and make sure the correct project is selected.
+Start by going to the [IAM Roles](https://console.cloud.google.com/iam-admin/roles) page and make sure the project containing your DNS zone is selected.

 - Filter the Roles for "dns" and find the `DNS Administrator` role
 - Open the context menu for the role and click `Create role from this role`